Kubeasy LogoKubeasy

 Before you start

-Check existing challenges
+Browse existing challenges

-Browse the challenges repository to:
+Check the challenges repository to:

 • Avoid duplicating existing challenges

-• Understand the current challenge structure
+• Understand the current challenge structure and quality bar

-• Get inspiration from well-designed challenges
+• Get inspiration from well-designed examples

-Propose your idea
+Propose your idea first

 • What Kubernetes concept it teaches

-• The broken scenario
+• The broken/initial scenario

-• Why it's valuable to learn
+• Why it's a valuable learning experience

 • Estimated difficulty and time